 Because the panels of Groups C and D lay in alternating sequence, the difference in performance seems an effect of different elevation of the panels (Group D = 10 degrees vs Group C =30 degrees).

-For other, comparable system configuration the difference is <3%.
+For other, comparable system configuration in the vicinity the difference is <3%, respectively also 5%

 1) how to get some extra performance from the 4 CIS-panels attached to STECA1?

-Solved: the 4 CIS-panels shifted to another inverter (type Solis700) which can deal with them without limitations.
+Solved: mid 2018 the 4 CIS-panels shifted to another inverter (type Solis700) which can deal with them without limitations.

-2 More CIS-panels connected to STECA1 raise the possible system-production by another 330Wp.
+From August 01, 2018 2 more CIS-panels connected to STECA1 raise the possible system-production by another 330Wp.

 2) how to boost the groups with STECA2 and STECA5 to comparable performance as the other groups?